google/aistreamer/ingestion/documentation/file.md

 Here, $GOOGLE_APPLICATION_CREDENTIALS specifies where GCP credential json file is located.

 Make sure to set correct timeout value when initiating the gRPC connection.
-If you need to stream 1 hour of video, timeout value should be at least 3600 (unit: seconds) in the python source code.
+If you need to stream 1 hour of video, timeout value should be at least 3600 (unit: seconds).

 ```python
 # streaming_annotate_video returns a generator.